howlowck/keyv-azuretable/README.md

   clientOptions: {}, // optional (azure-table TableClient-specific options.
 See note below.)
 }

-const noNsAzTable = new KeyvAzureTable() await noNsAzTable.createTable() // if the table is not created, you can use `createTable` to create the table const config = noNsAzTable.getKeyvConfig()
+const noNsAzTable = new AzureTableAdapter() await noNsAzTable.createTable() // if the table is not created, you can use `createTable` to create the table.
+If the table already exists, this method will not throw/fail. const config = noNsAzTable.getKeyvConfig()
 // config = {store: azTableAdatpr, namespace: `keyvns-${nanoid()}`}
 const keyv = new Keyv(config)

-const usersAzTable = new KeyvAzureTable({
+const usersAzTable = new AzureTableAdapter({
   ...azTableOption,
   namespace: 'users',
 })